Mjc1223/applied-ai-system/README.md

 ## Sample Interactions

-The examples below match the current dataset in `data/songs.csv` and the current recommendation behavior.
+The examples below match what the project was like before I included the AI systems with the current dataset in `data/songs.csv` and the current recommendation behavior.

 ### Example 1: High-Energy Pop